Graphbook

 Logs

-Access detailed logs from each node or the entire system to generate valuable reports and diagnose workflow issues effectively.
-Enhance visibility by inserting custom log statements into the code of any node's execution lifecycle, and conveniently view them within the editor interface for comprehensive monitoring and troubleshooting.
+Enhance visibility by inserting custom log statements into the code of any node's execution lifecycle, and conveniently view them within the editor interface.

 Interactive